confluentinc/vscode-workshop/README.md

 > Can’t get the project working?
 You can find pre-generated projects in the `1-project-setup` folder.
 Go to the folder for your preferred language, and continue with step 2 of the workshop.

-### 2. Customizing the Producer
+### 3. Customizing the Producer
-Let’s make the producer emit messages from real sample data.
+Let’s update producer so that it produces messages based on the sample data provided.

 - Locate the producer code file (e.g., `producer.py`) from your project folder.
 - Download and copy `sample_data.json` into project's root folder.
 - Toggle on GitHub Copilot chat window.
-- Make sure you are in **Edit** mode.
+- Make sure you are in **Agent** or **Edit** mode.
-- Copilot should recommend the currently opened file, e.g. `producer.py` as context, select to accept it.
+  - Copilot should automatically select the currently opened file, e.g. `producer.py` as context.
   - Select "Add Context...", and choose the `sample_data.json` file in the same folder to include it as additional context.
 - Use Copilot to rewrite the logic so it reads from the JSON file and produces records that match the sample data format.
     - Prompt Copilot to update the code and use content of `sample_data.json` to generate messages.

       > [!NOTE]
       > Suggested prompt: Update `producer.py`, instead of generating hardcoded messages, read the content in `sample_data.json`, generate and send messages based on its content.

     - Review Copilot's suggestions and accept or refine as needed.
 - Save your changes to `producer.py`.
 - Run the producer code again and confirm that it now reads from the CSV and produces the correct records.